moritz-hanke/DAGGR/README.md

   (solid/dashed), and coefficients.
 - **Import & Export**: Save your network and and stoachstic espressions as an .rds file to share or load it later for further editing.

+## Short example

+For a simple DAG that shows different features of the app start the app (webbased or locally) and load the file `./examples/Example_DAGGR_Data.rds`.

 ## Usage Guide